 Like many of Twain’s other fictional characters, the character of Jim was based on someone Twain knew personally.
 In this instance that was Daniel Quarles, an enslaved person on Twain’s uncle’s farm.
 Daniel Quarles went on to be emancipated and lived his life and eventually died in Hannibal.
 The museum tells his story and the stories of many other African-Americans in the local community.
 It also connects to Twain’s story.
 As noted on the Jim’s Journey website, “Samuel Clemens was the first white American author to humanize a slave, making him more than a fixture as he contributed to the fight against racism…”

 Other Local Attractions

-The Mark Twain Boyhood Home and Museum is the last stop on our Missouri Trail!
+The Mark Twain Boyhood Home and Museum is the first stop on our Missouri Author Adventures Trail.

 Rebecca Blake Beech